farhad-dalirani/PytorchRevelio/README.md

 ![PytorchRevelio](/readme-images/Figure_9_sm_ggc.jpg)
 ![PytorchRevelio](/readme-images/Figure_10_sm_ggc.jpg)

+## What is the next step?
+There are a lot of ways to undestand what a neural network sees in images.
+Therefore, we will add more methods to this repositories in future.

 ## What about contributing?
 There are a lot of different methods for opening the black box of deep neural networks.
 Please add new methods to the repository or fix the existing mistakes.